sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/07 - All About The Mets/02 - Entering the Metro.md

 "I'd be more concerned if you didn't."
 She turned back toward the darkness.
 "Is there anything else down here that's interesting?"

 "Besides the station?
 Uhh..."
 Mu rested a hand on her chin as she thought.
 "Well, I remember there used to be a market once a weekend down here, along one of these corridors.
 Specifically for the travellers, y'know?
-But obviously that died out when the Mafia invaded and blocked up any entrances.
+But obviously that died out when the Mafia invaded and blocked up any entrances."

+"Right..."
+Hat Kid nodded, quietly, then stopped for a moment as a sound faded in in the distance.

+The sound of a train going by.

+"They're trying to get away!"
+Mu said, and suddenly the Kid was being pulled along as the hooded girl guided them down the halls in a run.
+"We gotta catch that train before it leaves!"

+A few more turns later and they found themselves at the train platform - with the train already beginning to leave.
+"Shit!"
+Mu shouted.

+Now it was Mu's turn to be pulled along.
+"Get up on the roof!"
+Hat Kid called as she leapt from the platform's edge - her momentum carrying her upward as she scrambled up onto the top of one of the train carriages, immediately turning to pull Mu up after her.

+"Duck!"
+Mu called, pointing, and she dove into a prone position, pulling the Kid down before her, before-

+The ceiling of the train tunnels were suddenly rushing over them, only a foot away from their heads.
+Both kids took deep breaths, catching themselves after the sudden action.

+"Well now what?!"
+Mustache Girl yelled over the noise of the train.

+"Now we tail her!"
+The Kid grinned.
+"With the both of us, she's not getting away!"

+"Nice!"
+Mu fist-pumped.